Thérèse Coffey: Secretary of State for Work and Pensions

 Following the resignation of Amber Rudd in September 2019, Coffey joined the Cabinet as Secretary of State for Work and Pensions.
-She retained her position in Johnson's February 2020 cabinet reshuffle.
+She retained her position Prime Minister Boris Johnson's February 2020 cabinet reshuffle.

+Coffey was again re-elected at the 2019 general election, with a decreased vote share of 56.5% and an increased majority of 20,533.

-In June 2020, Coffey responded to Marcus Rashford's campaign for free school meals for children during the COVID-19 pandemic, which included a tweet from Rashford urging the Government to remember Britain's poorest families.
+In June 2020, Coffey responded to Marcus Rashford's campaign for free school meals for children during the COVID-19 pandemic, which included a tweet from Rashford urging the government to remember Britain's poorest families.
 One of his tweets read, in part: "When you wake up this morning and run your shower, take a second to think about parents who have had their water turned off during lockdown."
-Coffey's response to his campaign was only "Water cannot be disconnected though", which he and others considered dismissive.
-She subsequently deleted her comment and asserted her help and support for Rashford.
+Coffey's response to his campaign was, "Water cannot be disconnected though", which he considered dismissive.

-In September 2021, Coffey was accused of miscalculating the amount of work a Universal Credit claimant would need to do in order to make up for the proposed end of the £20-a-week increase in benefits, brought in to assist people during the COVID-19 pandemic.
+In September 2021, Coffey was accused by opponents of miscalculating the amount of work a Universal Credit claimant would need to do in order to make up for the proposed end of the £20-a-week increase in benefits, brought in to assist people during the COVID-19 pandemic.
 Speaking to BBC Breakfast, Coffey said: "We're conscious that £20 a week is about two hours' extra work every week – we will be seeing what we can do to help people perhaps secure those extra hours, but ideally also to make sure they're also in a place to get better paid jobs, as well."
 However, given Universal Credit's "taper rate" of 63%, a Universal Credit claimant sees their credit reduced by 63p for every pound they generate from work.

-In January 2022, Coffey tweeted support for prime minister Boris Johnson (in regard to Partygate allegations), stating that she considered his apology to be sincere.
+In January 2022, Coffey tweeted support for Boris Johnson in regard to Partygate allegations, stating that she considered his apology to be sincere.

 In June 2022, Coffey said that, as a practising Catholic, she opposed abortion but did not condemn those who have an abortion.
 She had previously tabled a motion in 2010 calling for mental health assessments for those seeking abortion, and she also voted against extending abortion rights to people in Northern Ireland.
 Her views on abortion were criticised by Clare Murphy, CEO of the British Pregnancy Advisory Service.

 Coffey continued to defend Johnson in July 2022 when he was accused of overlooking MP Chris Pincher's alleged sexual misconduct when he was appointed Deputy Chief Whip.
 Coffey went on record to say that Johnson was "not aware" of "specific" allegations relating to Pincher.
 She went on to say in several interviews that she felt Johnson had dealt with the issue decisively.

-Coffey was campaign manager for Liz Truss in the Parliamentary stages of the July–September 2022 Conservative Party leadership election, and she remained in a campaign role in the members' vote stage of the election.
+Coffey was campaign manager for Liz Truss in the parliamentary stages of the July–September 2022 Conservative Party leadership election, and she remained in a campaign role in the members' vote stage of the election.